apache/maven-resolver-ant-tasks/usage.md

   // etc...
 }
 ```
+[example7](examples/example7) shows how to use the Maven Resolver Ant tasks
+in a Groovy script using AntBuilder.

 # Dependencies
 There are two ways to define dependencies in your ant build using the Maven Resolver Ant tasks: